Vendor comparisons · July 3, 2026 · 16 min read

 1. Zendesk AI — the enterprise resolution machine

 Zendesk spent 2026 rebuilding itself around what it calls the Resolution Platform — AI agents trained on billions of ticket interactions, sold with outcome-based pricing.
-The pitch is straightforward: you pay per issue the AI resolves autonomously (roughly $2 pay-as-you-go, closer to $1.50 with committed volume, as of mid-2026), on top of your per-agent seat fees.
-The agent-assist Copilot is a separate add-on again.
+The pitch is straightforward: you pay per issue the AI resolves autonomously — Zendesk doesn't publish the per-resolution rate, so it's quoted by sales — on top of per-agent seat fees that run $19–$115/agent/month across the Suite plans.
+The agent-assist Copilot is a separate add-on again, at $50/agent/month.
 It's genuinely one of the most capable AI support stacks on the market, and the omnichannel coverage — email, chat, voice, social — is hard to match.

 The catch is weight.
 Zendesk assumes you have a support organisation: admins, workflows, triggers, a budget line.
 For a company already standardised on Zendesk, adding its AI agents is the path of least resistance and the results are good.
 For a ten-person business, you'd be buying an aircraft carrier to cross a river — and the resolution fees stack on top of seats you're already paying for.